Table of contents

 Integrating your store in Shoper with Google Analytics and Google Search Console tools is a key element of effective SEO.
 It allows you to track and analyze user behavior and monitor your site’s performance in search results.
 Here’s why you should do it:

-• Errors and Issues – Google Search Console informs you of any errors or technical issues on your site that may affect your SEO.
-This allows you to react quickly and fix any problems before they negatively affect your site’s visibility.
+- Errors and Issues – Google Search Console informs you of any errors or technical issues on your site that may affect your SEO.
+This allows you to react quickly and fix any problems before negatively affecting your site’s visibility.

 5. Add HTTPS and SSL certificate